 The monthly spending calculation is going to take either a bit of guess work or a lot of hard work.
 This is because some of your outgoings are small and cash based.
 For example, your daily sandwiches at work, sweets for the kids, renting a video or DVD are all payments out that are potentially difficult to track.
-Try using our expense calculator to track your monthly budget expenses.
+Try using our Excel Budget Planner Template to track your monthly budget expenses.
 The expense calculator will help you identify all your expenses you may have otherwise missed.
 In addition to an expense calculator, we also have an in-depth monthly budget template.
 This monthly budget template has a lot more features that allow you to track all of your expense quickly and efficiently.

 However, the bulk of your spending will be on large, known and regular items.
 For example, your rent payments, household insurance and loan repayments would all fit into this category.